pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

     feet, inches = map(int, height.split('-'))
     return feet * 12 + inches
 ```

+This function breaks the values in the `Height` column on the hyphen and store the number of feet and inches in separate variables.
+It then multiplies the number of feet by 12 (the number of inches per foot) and adds the number of inches to get the total height of the player in inches.

 Now that we have this function, we can apply it to the `Height` column and verify it worked by checking the unique values.